Yulaco/AirBnB_clone/README.md

 *Non-interactive mode*

-Non-interactive mode of the shell does not inteact with the user.
+Non-interactive mode of the shell does not interact with the user.
 This mode is run utilizing a script.

 $ echo "help" | ./console.py
 (hbnb)